FISHING ON FORT CARSON

 Hunting and fishing on Fort Carson and Piñon Canyon Maneuver Site (PCMS) are in accordance with Fort Carson Regulation 200-6 (Wildlife Management and Recreation) dated 15 August 2014, and Colorado State and U.S. Fish and Wildlife (USFWS) regulations.
 Fort Carson Game Wardens are authorized to enforce federal and state laws, and DOD and Army regulations.
 In addition, USFWS and Colorado Parks and Wildlife (CPW) Law Enforcement Officers are authorized to enter Fort Carson and PCMS to enforce federal and state fish and wildlife laws.
 The information provided here is a summary of the fishing rules and regulations found in FC Reg 200-6.
 Recreationists are encouraged to read the regulation prior to fishing on Fort Carson or PCMS.
 Click HERE to see FC Reg 200-6.

-A State fishing license is not required to fish at Fort Carson, but a Fort Carson Recreation Permit is required.
+A State fishing license is not required to fish at Fort Carson, but a Fort Carson Hunting/Fishing combo or Fishing Permit is required.
 There is a 2 rod limit per person.
 Except for a State fishing license, all State fishing regulations are enforced on Fort Carson.
+Bag limits can be found on the reservoir maps under the "Maps & Navigation" tab.

 Fort Carson Directorate of Public Works-Environmental Division manages Womack, Townsend, Haymes, and Northside reservoirs for fishing.
 These four reservoirs are open 24 hours per day, 7 days per week and can be accessed without a downrange pass.
 We stock the reservoirs throughout the summer (usually every month), April-September, typically with rainbow trout and occasionally other species of trout and warm water fish.
-We stock catfish once during the summer.
+We stock catfish once during the summer, every other year.
 Townsend and Haymes were stocked with large-mouth bass and bluegill annually for a few years and populations of these two species are self-sustaining.
-In addition to the four stocked reservoirs, Spring Branch reservoir, Lone Tree reservoir, and ponds in Training Area 8 (TA8) support small populations of large-mouth bass.
-Spring Branch is located in training area 6, and Lone Tree is located in training area 5.
-Spring Branch, Lone Tree, and areas in TA8 require a downrange pass for access.

 Fishing at night is permitted at Womack, Townsend, Haymes, and Northside reservoirs.